markfloryan/dsa1/courseLogistics/syllabus.md

 - You need to have a working computer that can run [Java Eclipse IDE](https://www.eclipse.org/downloads/).
 Any modern laptop or desktop will have no problem running this software.
 - We will provide you with lab accounts.
 This will allow you to login remotely to our departmental lab servers and use a pre-set environment if you prefer.
 However, the department does not provide physical machines anymore, so you'll need your own machine to access those services.

-**Attendance:** Attendance in labs is mandatory; attendance in lecture is not.
-Not attending lab will result in a zero for the in-lab.
-You cannot change labs without prior permission.
-Please see the [first set of lecture slides](../slides/00-introduction.html) about lab attendance.
+**Attendance:** Attendance in labs is mandatory if you intend to pass the class (because the quizzes are taken each week in lab); attendance in lecture is not mandatory.

 **Recording Lectures:** You may NOT record my lectures.
 University policy states that this is not allowed without my consent.